Planted aquariums need the proper LED lighting or they won’t grow—or they may reach a certain stage and stop.

 What Do Your Plants and Fish Need?

 Certain plants need different lighting levels.
-Some hardly need any light at all and can get away with very low-light levels.
+Some hardly need any light at all and can get away with very low light levels.
 Others need very high light levels and will shrivel up and die eventually.
-Without light, they can’t make food – after all.

 Your fish don’t necessarily need specific lights, though it is best if you can match their needs as well.